YOGA TEACHERS TALK BUSINESS: NATALIE FARRELL, YUMMY YOGA GIRL

 ABOUT NATALIE FARRELL:

 Natalie Farrell founder of Yummy Yoga Girl an online wellbeing shop committed to healthy living and offering 21st century Yogini’s a place of inspiration so they can create the ultimate yogini lifestyle.
-Natalie is a Wellbeing and Yoga Coach and a public speaker, speaking on NLP, wellbeing and hypnotherapy and her own business journey, inspiring others to find and follow their true calling, encouraging them to combine business with their passion.
-Natalie founded the boutique yoga wear range Yummy Yoga Girl in 2017 and will be exhibiting at Om Yoga Show this October from the19-21st at London’s Alexandra Palace.
+She is a Wellbeing and Yoga Coach and a public speaker, speaking on NLP, wellbeing and hypnotherapy and her own business journey, inspiring others to find and follow their true calling, encouraging them to combine business with their passion.
+She founded the boutique yoga wear range Yummy Yoga Girl in 2017 and will be exhibiting at Om Yoga Show this October from the19-21st at London’s Alexandra Palace.

 Work with Natalie now sign up to her free 21-day wellbeing challenge at www.yummyyogagirl.com.